seantilbury/tsohost-wp-cli-updates-using-cron/README.md

 ```
 this is the default (publicly accessable) root directory on the gridhost system all other installations will be subdirectories of this

-# Daily Updates Script
+# Daily Updates Scripts

-wpcli.sh
+plugin-update.sh
+theme-update.sh
+update-core.sh
+core-checksums.sh
+wp-cli-update.sh
-resides in the root needs to be executable
+all reside in the root and they need to be executable, do this using
 ```
-chmod +x wpcli.sh
+chmod +x filename.sh
 ```

 # Weekly Database Optimisation